ibizq/publish-subscribe-lab/README.md

 7. Additional Event Handling:

    Remember that subscribers can create new events if desired.
 These events will be handled after all existing events are handled by other subscribers.

-Customize the logic within subscribers and events to suit your specific requirements.